sakshipanse/Gemini_AI_ChatBot/README.md

-# Gemini_AI_ChatBot
+# 💬 Gemini_AI_ChatBot

-An interactive AI-powered chatbot built with HTML, CSS, and JavaScript, integrated with Google's Gemini API for intelligent, natural language responses.
+Gemini Al Chatbot is a simple, interactive chatbot built using HTML, CSS, and JavaScript It connects to Google's Gemini API to provide smart, human-like responses.
+The chatbot allows users to ask questions or give commands, and it will reply with intelligent answers, just like talking to a real person.
+This project shows how to easily add Al-powered conversation to a website.
+It works entirely in the browser, so there's no need for a backend server.
+Users can also upload images or files, and the chatbot will handlethem, giving responses based on what was uploaded.

 🚀 Features